 - Katharine Leness, Partner/Owner of Fund Liquidation Solutions.
-Overseer of Brookline Education Foundation.
+Trustee, Fessenden School, West Newton, Massachusetts.
+Overseer, Brookline Education Foundation.
 Board Member of One Love Boston and Kesem.
 Trustee, TBG Trust.

-- Michelle A. Shell, Doctoral Candidate, Harvard Business School.
+- Michelle A. Shell, Visiting Assistant Professor in Operations and Technology Management, Boston University Questrom School of Business.
 Member, WGBH Advisors Council, Boston Medical Center Exceptional Care Trust Board and Beth Israel Deaconess Medical Center Leadership Board.
 Former Chair, Massachusetts Convention Center Authority.

 A majority of the Directors are unaffiliated with Eaton Vance, and no Director is affiliated with Renaissance Philanthropic Solutions Group (Administrator).
 Vacancies on the Board of Directors are filled by the remaining Directors.
 A majority of the Directors who are not affiliated with Eaton Vance must concur with the appointment of any new unaffiliated Director.
 Donors and income beneficiaries do not have voting rights or the right to participate in the selection of Directors.
-In accordance with federal tax law applicable to pooled income funds, the Directors are not eligible to be Donors or income beneficiaries of the Legacy Income Trusts or Heritage Pooled Income Funds.
+In accordance with federal tax law applicable to pooled income funds, the Directors are not eligible to be Donors or income beneficiaries of the Legacy Income Trusts.

 Officers.
 In addition to delegating certain functions to Eaton Vance, the Trustee, the Administrator and the Placement Agent, the Board of Directors has appointed certain officers to take actions on behalf of the Gift Trust and related entities.
 The officers of the Gift Trust and related entities, each of whom is an officer of Eaton Vance or the Placement Agent, are as follows: Lawrence L. Fahey, President; Stephanie Rosander, Secretary; Michelle Rousseau, Assistant Secretary; Peter Crowley, Vice President; A. John Murphy, Vice President; John Shea, Vice President; James Kirchner, Treasurer; and Michael Shattuck, Assistant Treasurer.

 Limitation of Liability.
-The Directors will not have liability under the Declarations of Trust of the Gift Trust, Legacy Income Trusts or Heritage Pooled Income Funds for their actions or omissions, nor for actions or omissions of any of their officers, employees or agents to whom administrative or investment authority may be delegated, except as may be caused by the Directors’ bad faith or reckless indifference in the performance of their duties.
-Each of the Gift Trust, Legacy Income Trusts or Heritage Pooled Income Funds maintain insurance policies to protect such entities, the Board of Directors and the officers.
+The Directors will not have liability under the Declarations of Trust of the Gift Trust or Legacy Income Trusts for their actions or omissions, nor for actions or omissions of any of their officers, employees or agents to whom administrative or investment authority may be delegated, except as may be caused by the Directors’ bad faith or reckless indifference in the performance of their duties.
+Each of the Gift Trust or Legacy Income Trusts maintain insurance policies to protect such entities, the Board of Directors and the officers.

-The Gift Trust, Legacy Income Trusts or Heritage Pooled Income Funds will indemnify the Directors against any liability to the fullest extent allowed by applicable law.
+The Gift Trust or Legacy Income Trusts will indemnify the Directors against any liability to the fullest extent allowed by applicable law.
 Each of such entities may also indemnify and hold harmless certain service providers, their agents and nominees from any claims, losses, liabilities or expenses (including reasonable counsel fees and expenses), except as may arise from bad faith or reckless indifference in the performance of their duties.
 The Trustee does not have liability for its actions or omissions, except to the extent that such actions or inactions constitute bad faith or reckless indifference in the performance of its duties.